CenaAlex/User-Management-Final-System/DEPLOYMENT.md

-# Deployment Guide for User Management System
+# Deployment Guide for User Management System (Free Tier)

-This guide explains how to deploy the User Management System on Render.com.
+This guide explains how to deploy the User Management System on Render.com using the free tier.

 ## Prerequisites

 - A Render.com account
 - A GitHub account (for connecting your repository to Render)
-- Your MySQL database credentials
+- Your MySQL database credentials (already configured)

-## Backend Deployment Steps
+## Backend Deployment Steps (Free Tier)

 1. **Push your code to GitHub**
    - Create a new GitHub repository